kumarlabgit/ESL-PSC/README.md

 Problems with the inputs can cause segmentation fault errors in the ESL preprocess step.
 Here are some common causes of problems:
 1. An incorrect file path.
 It is recommended to use absolute file paths.
 Dragging the file icon onto the terminal window is a good way to make sure the path is entered correctly.
-2. Misspelling a species name.
-It is recommended to copy and paste the species identifiers from the alignment file when you set up your species groups file.
-It's easy to miss a slight spelling error.
-3. Having an extra blank new line in one of the input files.
+2. Having an extra blank new line in one of the input files.
-4. having a duplicate alignment file name.
+3. having a duplicate alignment file name.
-5. It is very easy to miss adding a ".txt" or other extension to one of the files names in the run command.
+4. It is very easy to miss adding a ".txt" or other extension to one of the files names in the run command.
-6. Non-standard characters in the alignments, like "*" for stop codons will cause problems.
+5. Non-standard characters in the alignments, like "*" for stop codons will cause problems.
-7. Sequences must be aligned to each other in each file.
+6. Sequences must be aligned to each other in each file.

 ## Demo ##